 Whenever I find myself in overwhelming cities such as Belgium, I try to locate a hotel that is comfortable and quiet, but close to the main attractions and transportation.
 There are times that I choose wisely, but there are other times that I just try to make it to the last night’s stay.

-While in Brussels, I booked my hotel stay at The Dominican using my Marriott Rewards and points.
-Since I am a Gold Member, I was also upgraded to one of their quieter courtyard rooms with a nice view.
+While in Brussels, I booked my hotel stay at The Dominican and since I am a Gold Member with Marriott, I was upgraded to one of their quieter courtyard rooms with a nice view.

 Brussels’ former Dominican abbey exudes a feeling of dramatic intimacy with soaring ceilings, luxurious textiles, and original stone flooring.– DESIGN HOTELS Website

 I typically do not eat in hotel restaurants, but I kept making the exception while I was on my eight week tour of Europe.
 I found the restaurant and bar inside The Dominican to be a swanky and upscale place, serving outstanding food and drinks.
 I had eaten there twice; once for dinner and then for breakfast on my last morning in Brussels.

 The attention to detail was apparent with this fresh Artisan bread roll, plus a pat of butter that was covered in a lovely Dominican embossed wrapping paper.

 For starters, I ordered the mushroom soup which has always been a comfort food of mine.
 This version was rich in flavor, creamy and delicious.
 My favorite part of this soup was the bowl of croutons, which added a great texture to this tasteful dish.